Cover Cropping Trials and Lessons Learned at Moon & Stars

 Details

-Through this partnership, this work is also exploring the role of agroforestry, creating space to test how practices like cover cropping can function within and alongside tree-based systems.
-Together, they have been experimenting with cover cropping, inter-seeding, strip-tilling, and reduced tillage.
+Through this partnership, this work is also exploring the role of agroforestry, creating space to test how practices like cover cropping & planned future grazing can function within and alongside tree-based systems and how soil and management context inform options when the goal is to increase water and nutrient cycling and overall soil health.

-Come tour the farm to hear about these collaborations in action—the successes, challenges, and lessons learned—and join the conversation by sharing your own cover crop experiences and innovations.
+Come tour the farm to hear about these collaborations in action—the successes, challenges, and lessons learned—and join the conversation as we dig into soil health and talk about how the path to improving it is often crooked.

 We aim for this event to be accessible to all!
 Please reach out if you have mobility needs that we can accommodate.
-Parking will be located across the street from the corn field adjacent to the yellow farmstand.
-Folks will need to cross the street (a very short walk) for the presentation, which is happening on the river side of Rt 14.
+Parking will be located across the street from the cornfield adjacent to the yellow farmstand.
+Folks will need to cross the street (a very short walk) for the field-based workshop, which is happening on the river side of Rt 14.
 If needed, we can park a few vehicles next to the corn planting.
-Also, if you're bringing small children, please keep in mind that we'll be relatively close (~40ft) to a busy road with a 50 MPH speed limit.
+Also, if you're bringing small children, please keep in mind that we'll be relatively close (~40 ft) to a busy road with a 50 MPH speed limit.

 This workshop earns one RAP Agricultural Water Quality education credit and is supported by the Transition to Organic Partnership Program.